Dr. Robert H. Goddard Memorial Scholarship

 - Upon final completion of his or her work, the winner may be asked to prepare a brief report on a topic of his or her selection to be presented to the National Space Club.

-- The successful applicant for the scholarship will be notified on or before March 1.
+- The successful applicant for the scholarship will be notified in March.
 Unsuccessful applicants will not be individually notified.

 Funds awarded are paid to the winner through his or her university before the new academic year begins.
 The winner is eligible to compete for a second year if the circumstances and his or her accomplishments warrant it.